DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture3.md

 - We want to sell our holding at time $t$.
   - We want to hedge our exposure to a fall in the asset price.
 - There is a futures contract maturing at time $T$, with $t < T$.
-  - The underlying asset of the futures contract $S$ may not necessarily be the same as the asset A we hold.
+  - The underlying asset of the futures contract $S$ may not necessarily be the same as the asset $A$ we hold.
 - We short $h$ units of the futures contract at time $t = 0$ for $K$.
 - We sell our asset holding and close out the futures position at time $t$.

-How many contracts h should we short?
+How many contracts $h$ should we short?

 > - minimise basis risk
 > - Hypothetical time t=0